hybridsjs/hybrids/docs/router/usage.md

 * **arguments**:
   * `params` - an object with parameters to pass to the view
 * **returns**:
-  * an URL instance or an empty string
+  * a URL instance or an empty string

-The `currentUrl` method generates an URL for the current view without using the definition explicitly.
+The `currentUrl` method generates a URL for the current view without using the definition explicitly.
 The parameters are the same as in the `url` method.
-It can be useful for reusable components, which are used in multiple views, or for avoiding a need to create a reference to the definition in the module.
+It can be useful for reusable components that are used in multiple views, or for avoiding the need to create a reference to the definition in the module.

 ### `router.guardUrl()`